Harry Styles: 2016–2018: Harry Styles and Dunkirk

 Styles's debut studio album, Harry Styles, was released in May 2017, whereupon it debuted at number one in several countries, including Australia, the UK and the US.
 The record was influenced by 1970s soft rock and was described by Variety as a "classic cocktail of psychedelia, Britpop, and balladry."
 It received generally favourable reviews from critics and was included in several publications' lists of the best albums of 2017.
 Harry Styles yielded two more singles, "Two Ghosts" and "Kiwi".
 The film Harry Styles: Behind the Album, which documented the writing and recording process for the album, was released in May exclusively on Apple Music.
-Styles embarked on his first headlining concert tour, Harry Styles: Live on Tour, from September 2017 through to July 2018, performing in North and South Americas, Europe, Asia, and Australia.
+Styles embarked on his first headlining concert tour, Harry Styles: Live on Tour, from September 2017 through to July 2018, performing in North and South America, Europe, Asia, and Australia.
 During the tour, Styles debuted two unreleased songs, "Anna" and "Medicine".

 Styles made his feature film debut in Christopher Nolan's war film Dunkirk, in July 2017, playing a British soldier named Alex in the Dunkirk evacuation during World War II.
 He appeared alongside an ensemble cast which included Fionn Whitehead, Tom Glynn-Carney, Jack Lowden, Kenneth Branagh, Cillian Murphy, Mark Rylance, and Tom Hardy.
 Styles won the part over "thousands of young men"; Nolan later admitted he was unaware of the extent of Styles's fame and that he was cast "because he fit the part wonderfully and truly earned a seat at the table."
-The Daily Telegraph film critic Robbie Collin praised Styles for his "bright, convicted, and unexpectedly not-at-all-jarring performance."
+The Daily Telegraph film critic Robbie Collin praised Styles for his "bright, convincing, and unexpectedly not-at-all-jarring performance."

 In November 2017, BBC One broadcast Harry Styles at the BBC, a one-hour television special presented by Nick Grimshaw.
 Later that month, he performed at the Victoria's Secret Fashion Show held in Shanghai.
 At the 2017 ARIA Music Awards, Styles received the Best International Artist award.
 He guest-hosted The Late Late Show with James Corden in December.
 Together with Jack Antonoff and Ilsey Juber, Styles co-wrote "Alfie's Song (Not So Typical Love Song)", performed by the band Bleachers, for the soundtrack of the film Love, Simon (2018).
 He also served as an executive producer on CBS's sitcom Happy Together, which premiered in October 2018 and was inspired by his time living with television producer Ben Winston and his wife.
 In 2018, Styles began modelling for the Italian fashion house Gucci, appearing in several campaigns for the brand.